Judy Small

-Small, during her singing career was known for her feminist and political songs, usually following a traditional theme.
-She produced twelve albums, hundreds of songs and has been described as being among the most popular political singers in Australia, with many such songs based on topical factual events like the Montreal Massacre.
-She enjoys singing about real people and issues, stating "If an audience comes away thinking about issues and having had a wonderful time it is a worthwhile performance".
+During her singing career Judy was known for her feminist and political songs, usually following a traditional theme.
+She produced thirteen studio albums and one double live album, hundreds of songs and has been described as being among the most popular political singers in Australia, with many of her songs based on topical factual events like Anzac Day, the redevelopment of a favourite beachside property in her home town of Coffs Harbour, and the Montreal Massacre.
+She enjoys singing about real people and issues, stating "If an audience comes away thinking about the issues I raise, that's a worthwhile concert, but only if they come away thinking about the issues and having had a really good time is it a successful performance".
 She toured the country and internationally, playing primarily in clubs and pubs, and at various folk festivals and conventions.